snekbeater/scrambpy/README.md

 ![](img/scrambpy.PNG)

+3. (Optional) Download scrambpystudio.py, if you want to use a GUI for scramb.py.
+Place scrambpystudio.py in the same directory as scramb.py.

-3. Install Pillow module, you can do this manually or let the scramb.py Script do this:
+4. Install Pillow module, you can do this manually or let the scramb.py Script do this:
    - **via Script:** Run scramb.py with a double click and if prompted, press `y` to install Pillow
    - **manually** locate `pip.exe` in your Python installation folder and run `pip.exe install Pillow` in a commandline